edwinsamodra/edwinsamodra/README.md

 ### Hi, I'm Edwin! 👋

-Software Engineer with 4+ years of coding experience, working across the full software development lifecycle and growing as a versatile engineer.
+Software Engineer with 4+ years of programming experience, able to work across the software development lifecycle and continuously develop as a versatile engineer.

 ### Technology Stack